oasisprotocol/docs/docs/dapp/sapphire/precompiles.md

 ## Message Signing

-### Overview

 * Precompile address: `0x0100000000000000000000000000000000000006`
 * Parameters: `uint method, bytes private_key, bytes context_or_digest, bytes message`
 * Gas cost: see below for the method-dependent base cost, plus 8 gas per 32 bytes of context and message except digest.

 The `context_or_digest` and `messages` parameters change in meaning slightly depending on the method requested.
 For methods that take a context in addition to the message you must pass the context in the `context_or_digest` parameter and use `message` as expected.
 For methods that take a pre-existing hash of the message, pass that in `context_or_digest` and leave `message` empty.
 Specifically the `Ed25519Oasis` and `Secp256k1Oasis` variants take both a context and a message (each are variable length `bytes`), the context serves as a domain separator.

 ### Signing Algorithms